OlegTelegin/olegteleg.in/_pages/Research.md

 Published papers
 ======
-I have three published articles.
+I have three published papers.
 All of them are in Russian.
 Considering that almost no one can read them, I briefly describe them in a few sentences below.

 <br>
 <br>